The Care of Returning Service Members and Their Families: What Family Physicians should Know

-The Care of Military Children and Adolescents during Deployment and Beyond CME activity is geared towards Pediatricians and other primary care providers that treat children.
-This activity focuses on the unique set of needs of military children and adolescents and their families.
-Pediatricians have the opportunity and ability to help military families manage many of the difficulties with which they struggle; identifying those at risk in a timely fashion is crucial.
+The Care of Returning Service Members and Their Families: What Family Physicians Should Know has been developed for primary care providers that treat returning service members and their families.
+Military personnel and their families have a unique set of needs; service members face serious conditions, such as post traumatic stress disorder and traumatic brain injury, which affect their well-being and that of their families.
+Family physicians have the opportunity and ability to help military families manage many of the difficulties with which they struggle; identifying those at risk in a timely fashion is crucial.

 Prescribed Credit Now Available!